To apply, students must be:

 - A US citizen, national, or permanent resident

-- A minimum cumulative weighted GPA of 3.3 on a 4.0 scale
+- In good academic standing with a minimum cumulative weighted GPA of 3.3 on a 4.0 scale (or equivalent)

 Additionally, a student must plan to enroll full-time, in a four-year degree program, at a US accredited, not-for-profit, private or public college or university.